dravalico/exam-tools-methods-ai/README.md

 # Word Count for Large Text Files

-This repository contains code developed for the exam of the *Introduction to Tools and Methods in AI* course.
+This repository contains code developed for the exam of the *Introduction to Tools and Methods for Research in AI* course.
 It implements a simple Python script to count the top-10 most frequent words in a given text file.

 The project uses [`uv`](https://github.com/astral-sh/uv) to manage the Python virtual environment and dependencies, ensuring reproducibility and easy setup.